Chai Jing

 Chai Jing (柴静 (Chái Jìng); born on 1 January 1976) is a Chinese journalist.
-Chai began her career as a radio host in Hunan in 1995.
-She joined China Central Television (CCTV) in 2000, gaining fame for her shows News Probe (新闻调查) from 2003 to 2009 and Seeing (看见) from 2011 to 2013, which featured boundary-pushing investigative and human-interest reporting, including the state broadcaster’s first coverage of the gay community in 2005.
-In 2015, after leaving CCTV following the shutdown of Seeing amid tightening press controls, Chai self-produced the documentary Under the Dome (穹顶之下) about China’s air pollution.
-The documentary was banned on March 7, 2015, marking her blacklisting in China.
-That same year, she was named one of Time magazine’s 100 Most Influential People.
+Chai began her career as a radio host in Hunan in 1995 and joined China Central Television (CCTV) in 2000.
+She is known for her CCTV shows News Probe (新闻调查) from 2003 to 2009 and Seeing (看见) from 2011 to 2013.
+Her shows featured boundary-pushing investigative and human-interest reporting, including the state broadcaster's first coverage of the gay community in 2005.
+In 2015, after leaving CCTV following the shutdown of Seeing amid tightening press controls, Chai produced the documentary Under the Dome (穹顶之下) about China's air pollution.
+The documentary was banned on 7 March 2015, marking her blacklisting in China.
+That same year, she was named one of Time magazine's 100 Most Influential People.
 In 2017, Chai relocated to Spain, where she continued her work as an independent journalist on YouTube.

 Career

 Hunan Radio

 In 1991, Chai enrolled in Changsha Railway Institute (now Central South University Railway Campus) in Changsha, Hunan Province, majoring in accounting.
 While still a college student, Chai wrote a letter to Shang Neng, her favorite host at local radio station, asking for a job opportunity.
 Shang offered her a job at the station.
 After graduation in 1995, Chai hosted a radio program, Gentle Moonlight (夜色温柔 (yè sè wēn róu)).
 Three years later, at age 22, she enrolled in Beijing Broadcasting Institute (now Communication University of China) to study television production, while hosting another Hunan radio program, New Youth, (新青年 (xīn qīng nián)).
-In 2001, she joined China Central Television (CCTV) as a reporter and presenter, meanwhile working on a Master of Fine Arts at Peking University.